• Home

 Baishawan isn’t exactly a secret beach and rose to fame after scenes of Ang Lee’s acclaimed film, Life of Pi, were shot here.
 But since it’s so removed from Kenting’s main hub, it’s completely off the main tourist track, making it the perfect tropical escape.

-Here you’ll find a stunning strip of soft powdery white sand with crystal clear water and swaying coconut trees – absolute paradise.
+Here you’ll find a stunning strip of soft powdery white sand with crystal clear water and swaying coconut trees – paradise!
 Both the northern and southern parts of the beach have loads of rock pools perfect for snorkeling and exploring.
 But if you want to swim, you’ll find the best spot right in the middle of the two.
 Come early to skip the heat and have the beach all to yourself!

 Several vendors rent out umbrellas and beach chairs for as little as NT$300 a day along the beach.
 And if you’re up to it, you can even do some watersports like banana boat rides or jet skiing here.
 If the sun gets too much for you, pop into the mellow beach bar located at the northern part of the beach.
 Order yourself an ice-cold Taiwan beer or a freshly cracked coconut and enjoy paradise at its best!